adaorachi/art-model/README.md

 * [Contact](#contact)

 ## General info
 This project was undertaken to build a 3D model with HTML and CSS.
-In this project, I made huge use of the transform, perspective and gradient CSS properties to achieve a realistic art creation.
+In this project, I made huge use of the transform, perspective, and gradient CSS properties to achieve a realistic art creation.

 ## Setup & Live Preview
-This project is built with the basic web page structures and styling.
-It is pretty simple to setup.
+This project is built with basic web page structures and styling.
+It is pretty simple to set up.
 All you have to do is to clone the project into your local machine.<br>
-These are preview of sites cloned with this framework - <br>
+These are the preview of sites cloned with this framework - <br>
 <a href="https://raw.githack.com/adaorachi/art-model/master/index.html">3D Art Model</a><br>

 ## Inspiration